zoulakis/zoulakis.github.io/_pages/about.md

 Before moving to Sweden, I studied Electrical and Computer Engineering in Democritus University of Thrace.
 I was specialized in Electronics and my diploma thesis was conducted under the supervision of [Georgios Ch.
 Sirakoulis](https://scholar.google.gr/citations?user=WhBartYAAAAJ&hl=el).

+Last but not least, I have the privilege of being honored with scholarships due to my bachelor academic excellence from [John S. Latsis Public Benefit Foundation
+](https://www.latsis-foundation.org/eng/scholarships), from [Hellenic Marine Environment Protection Association](https://www.helmepa.gr/en/?view=default) (specifically from Daifa's family) and from [A.G Leventis ](https://www.leventisfoundation.org/educational-grants).

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.